SmithWillSuffice/ohanga-pai/content/questions/6_interest_rate_myths.md

 bank reserves whenever the government Treasury issue is above about 50% of GDP.
 The reason?
 When government Treasury bill issue is above 50% of GDP the government is a huge net payer of interest, which prevailing tax return cannot fully drain.

-Yes, it is highly regressive stimulus, and it is *basic income but only for people who already have money*, but it is a stimulus nonetheless.
+Yet it is highly regressive stimulus, and it is *basic income but only for people who already have money*, but it is a stimulus nonetheless.
 MMT people do not advocate for this type of stimulus, and would prefer the central bank interest rate to be dropped to zero.